 - Prime Reading (unlimited access to free ebooks, plus Lending Library and Kindle First)

 - Prime Pantry (flat-rate shipping for groceries and household essentials)

 - Prime Early Access (see Lightning Deals before everyone else does)

 - Prime Wardrobe (try before you buy when shopping for clothes)

 - Twitch Prime (Twitch Turbo benefits, plus free games every month)

 - Exclusive discounts when shopping at Whole Foods Market

 At $119/year, that’s the equivalent of $9.92 per month.
-What other online subscription offers this much goodness for such an affordable price?
+Is there any other online subscription that offers this much goodness for such an affordable price?
 (Amazon Prime is also available on a month-to-month basis for $13/mo.)